SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 ### Alternatives to HubSpot

-* salesforce
+* Salesforce
 * Drift
 * Pipedrive
 * Airtable

 ## 9. Track your team's time with Harvest

-This is also a new one for me, I had been previously using toggle.
+This is also a new one for me, I had been previously using Toggl.

 Something Harvest taught me was how to think of my time in terms of the value.

 If I'm doing business development, vs. web development vs. a call with a client, I've become way  more conscious of how I spend my time.
 I'm tracking my time this very moment.
 So meta.

 * browser, phone, computer apps to make tracking time accessible
 * apply varied billable rates based on the type of task you're working on.